HarelBS/NLP_Project/README.md

 This script:
 - Downloads 5,000 TriviaQA question-answer pairs
-- Creates synthetic fictional facts (30 questions with 2 answers each)
 - Generates JSONL files in the required format for training
 - Outputs: `trivia_qa_train.jsonl`, `made_up_ver1.jsonl`, `made_up_ver2.jsonl`

 ### Step 2: Train Models

-Skip This step if you already downloaded our trained models.
+**Note**: Skip this step if you have already downloaded our pre-trained models from Step 4.

 Run the main fine-tuning script to train models with different data orderings:

 ```bash